Thematic Course in Food Innovation and Health

 - Food Design Thinking approach: ideation, prototyping and production of foods under various constraints (time, materials, economy, techniques) to develop an innovative mind-set, increase students’ creativity and promote action-oriented work based on own academic and professional competences.

-- Practical exercises in kitchen utilizing a selection of culinary techniques.
+- Practical exercises in lab-kitchen utilizing a selection of culinary techniques.

 - Exercises in ideation and open innovation.